Name: Virginia Skiba, MD

 Years in Practice: 4 years doing sleep medicine, 14 years since medical school

-A typical day in my fellowship/practice:
+A typical day in my sleep medicine practice:

 I am a neurologist by training.
 I started in the Navy which allowed me to see places I would not have visited otherwise, to meet interesting people, and to experience several different clinical and administrative environments.
 I then decided to come back to my home state of Michigan and settle into full time sleep medicine.
 One of the reasons I like my position is every day is little bit different!
 In general, I work about 8-9 hrs a day.
 I start at 8 am on most days, but I also have days I start early at 7 am or later at 11 am.
 Most of this time I spend seeing patients in clinic, but I also have 1-2 hours a day of dedicated time to read sleep studies.
 I also supervise sleep medicine fellows and other trainees, work on various process improvements for our division and our fellowship, and collaborate on research.

-The most rewarding part of the role:
+The most rewarding part of being a sleep physician:

 I find it most rewarding to work with patients who struggle initially, but remain motivated and with some extra support they are able to follow the treatment recommendations and feel so much better!

-The most challenging part of the role:
+The most challenging part of being a sleep physician:

 Medicine is moving towards consumerism.
 On the one hand that is good because patients may be more involved in their health care and decision making.
 On the other hand, sometimes it feels there is more of a focus on providing superficial aspects of customer care rather than quality medical care.